 |2008-09||12-11||.522||5-1 / 2nd||.833||4th|

 |2007-08||11-8||.579||5-1 / 2nd||.833||3rd|

 |2005-06||10-8||.556||5-1 / 2nd||.833||3rd|

 |2004-05||12-4||.750||6-0 / Champs||1.000||Runner Up|

 |2002-03||6-12||.333||4-2 / 3rd||.667||5th|

 |1999-00||9-5||.643||6-0 / Champs||1.000||Runner Up|

-Kyle Kwiat is in his fifth season as an assistant coach at Ohio Northern.
+Kyle Kwiat will enter his sixth season as an assistant coach at Ohio Northern.

 Kwiat was the most decorated wrestler in Ohio Northern history, as he is the school’s only two-time NCAA Division III Champion and the only 4-time All-American in school history.